johnnolan/blog/_posts/2017-03-04-publishing-jekyll-aws-s3-cloudfront.markdown

 ```

 This is our deployment file.
 This tells Travis what we want to do once
-it has hold of our files from Git.
+it has hold of our files from Github.

 * ```language: ruby``` tells it the environment we want to use to run our
 build (Ruby)